 The Toronto Port Authority ("Port Authority") is an entity operating pursuant to Letters Patent issued by the Federal Minister of Transport.
 The Port Authority is a corporation without share capital.
-Its head office has been relocated to 207 Queens Quay West, Toronto, Ontario effective May 1, 2019.
+Its head office is located at 207 Queens Quay West, Toronto, Ontario.
 Effective June 8, 1999, the Port Authority was incorporated under the Canada Marine Act.
 Formerly, the Port Authority was constituted as the Toronto Harbour Commissioners ("Commissioners") and operated under The Toronto Harbour Commissioners Act of 1911.
 On January 19, 2015, the Toronto Port Authority was rebranded as PortsToronto ("PT").

-The Port Authority is focused on its mission as a financially self-sufficient government business enterprise providing economic, environmental and social benefits to the waterfront community in which it operates.
+The Port Authority is focused on its mission as a financially self-sufficient business enterprise providing economic, environmental and social benefits to the waterfront community in which it operates.
 These benefits are delivered under four organizational values or pillars, which are: City Building, Community, Environmental and Financial.